Stephanie Baptist, Director and Curator, Medium Tings

 Julia Kostova is Executive Editor at John Wiley & Sons, one of the world’s leading scholarly publishers, where she manages a portfolio of high-profile journals on behalf of leading international scholarly societies.
 In her role, she’s responsible for editorial, content, marketing and business strategy for the partnerships.
 Prior to joining Wiley, Julia was Senior Acquisitions Editor for the Humanities at Oxford University Press.
 She oversaw the Press’s digital and scholarly reference publishing program in literature, religion, philosophy, cinema and media studies, and linguistics.
 Julia is also co-founder of K+A Consulting, a publishing consultancy dedicated to helping academic institutions, scholarly societies, funders, and researchers develop successful publishing strategies aimed at elevating their research profile.
 Julia frequently writes and speaks at international venues on scholarly publishing and literature.
 Julia holds a PhD in French literature from Rutgers University.
 She has spent a decade teaching university level at Rutgers and later Columbia University.

-Linda leads global strategy, planning and operations for news partnerships at Facebook.
+Linda is the COO at Wirecutter.
+Previously she lead global strategy, planning and operations for news partnerships at Facebook.
 Prior to that, she was executive director of global strategy and development at The New York Times, where she was responsible guiding the company’s growth in international markets.
 Previously, she served a few stints at various technology companies, including as head of business development and marketing for the business financing product at Lending Club.
 Linda began her career as a management consultant at McKinsey & Company, where she also served as the Chief of Staff to the Chairman of McKinsey Asia.
 She received her BA, MPP, and MBA from Harvard and is a native of the San Francisco Bay Area.

 Ana Maestre-Merens, Medical Affairs Fellow / Director, Novocure / Fostering Docs Mentoring Program (ECUSA)